gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## I use BOINC with one username but on a few machines - is it enough to have one wallet with the proper boinc\_project\_email address, or do I have to have a separate wallet on each machine?

 You only need one wallet for each BOINC account/CPID (Cross Project Identifier).
-You can use an account manager to combine more projects in one CPID.
+Optionally, you can use an account manager to help maintain projects in under CPID and avoid CPID splits.
 Your reward is based on the credit on your CPID.
 You can point as many machines and resources to a single account as you want and only need a single wallet to receive your reward.
 You do have to set "email=" in the